 Selecting the best shutter speed will depend on how fast the aurora is moving.
 If they’re dancing in waves across the sky you need to keep the exposure time shorter to avoid a big blurry green mess in the sky.
 If the aurora shows up as a glowing green sky, or if you’re taking photos of stars, take a longer 30 second exposure to illuminate as much details as possible. – Lisa Michele Burns, The Wandering Lens.

-Regardless of the device you are using, keep one thing in mind: handle all technical preparations before hand.
-While you are there, take a moment for yourself just to gaze at the beautifully colored sky of Iceland.
-Start photographing Iceland’s Northern lights and capture the magic.
+Regardless of the device, you are using, keep one thing in mind is to handle all of the technical preparations beforehand.
+While you are there, take a moment for yourself just to gaze at the beautifully coloured sky of Iceland.
+Start photographing Iceland’s northern lights and capture the magic.

 Don’t ever be too focused on what camera you are using.
 The aurora is always different shapes, colors and size – making it a challenge and spontaneous shooting every time so you need to have some core principles to remember.
 The most important elements of an aurora photograph is the composition and foreground. – Jamen Percy

 Best place and time to see the northern lights

 Due to its proximity to the Arctic Circle, Iceland is considered to be one of the best places on earth to chase the northern lights.
 Triggered by solar flares crashing into the atmosphere, the best time to see the northern lights is from September to April.
 However, because of their unpredictable nature, there are times when they won’t even show up.
 Don’t even think about seeing them around cities!
 Northern lights and pollution don’t get along at all.